SiMercer/News-site-app/README.md

 #### Dependencies

-This project utilizes and number of dependencies such as dotenv, express, nodemon, node-postgres.
+This project utilizes and number of dependencies such as Dotenv, Express, Node.js, Nodemon, Node-postgres.

 ```
   npm install